 Working from home is a normal day to day thing for most people, it’s been like that for years now.
 Say you’re on maternity leave or working from home because you’re sick, it is all been done before, however now, it is becoming a norm for a lot more people since we are in a pandemic now.
 In most situations, it is not even optional anymore.
 Most people are required to work from home, either because they are currently in quarantine or simply required for the purpose of keeping the workplace spacious so employees and the employer can keep their distances and maintain their SOPs that are now implemented in light of the pandemic.

-You might think it’s easy since you only need a PC or laptop.
+You might think it’s easy since you only need a PC or laptop and Time internet in Malaysia.
 It is not all that simple and easy though.
 Some people have even lost their jobs due to this pandemic because they are not able to work from home or their jobs can’t be done from home so they just get sacked to free up more space.
 Even though not everyone is going through this, the current state of the world has made it very difficult for a lot of people, including those who are working from home, and here’s why:

 This would be one of the most annoying and stressful problems you can face while you’re working from home.
 Either your internet connection is doing fine or you can’t even load a website.
 It’s always one or the other and it is especially annoying when you’ve waited so long for something to be downloaded and it just restarts because of a bad connection.
 This can affect your work and workflow very badly since you will not be sure of when your work will be done with and it will delay other tasks you have as well.

-How most people overcome this is by having a good internet connection like with Time Internet.
+How most people overcome this is by having a good internet connection like with coverage by Time internet in Malaysia.
 Other than that, try to convince your employer how dire your situation is, hopefully, your employer will either understand your situation or help you fix it.

 Time management is more important when you’re working from home since you do not have other people watching over you or keeping you in check.
 You have to be able to keep yourself in check and this takes a lot of responsibility.
 Unless your employer has the time and energy to check up on every single one of their employees just to make sure they are not sleeping on the job, you would have to keep yourself in check and make sure that you are responsible with your time.
 Like waking up early or making sure you clock in and turn on your pc or laptop the same time you would go into work.